-1787-Robert Cloud, Thomas Morrel.
-The latter was a major in the Revolutionary Army. battle of Long Island he was shot through the body with a British ball.
-His health failing, he retired from the army and repaired to his home in Elizabeth.
+1787-Robert Cloud, Thomás Morrel.
+The latter was a major in the Revolutionary Army.
+In the battle of Long Island he was shot through the body His health failing, he retired with a British ball. from the army and repaired to his home in Elizabeth.
 He was converted when nearly forty years of age, under the preaching of the Rev. John Hagerty. mind was turned soon after toward the ministry, and he was licensed to preach.
 He did much for Methodism in New York, and built, at the direction of the Conference, Forsythe Street Church, next in order of time to John Street.
 It was during his ministry here that the first church was erected.
 He died Aug.
 9th, 1838, aged ninety years, eight months and seventeen days.